The home of TRS8BIT

 Contact me at dustym @ fabsitesuk dot com

-‘Cat Mantra’, in the UK, is releasing a new game called Actual Reality.
-Full details are on Facebook.
+‘Cat Mantra’, in the UK, has released a new game called Actual Reality.
+Full details are on Facebook and Ebay.

 The collection of one line BASIC programs for the M1 is still available from the downloads page.
 There is an A4 style booklet, as a .PDF file, together with a /DSK file of the included programs.

 As always, indexes for NATGUG News, TRSTIMES, 80-US and 80-Microcomputing, together with back issues of TRS8BIT, the NEWDOS86/90 manual, Mav's Building the Super Micro and the Aculab Floppy Tape User Guide, are available from the downloads page.

 Index down-loads are '.zip' files.
 The index(es) contain 3 copies.
 They are now in .accdb, .xlsx and .csv format.